johnathan-leys/FinProj/README.md

 The project is initially created to use the free tier of AlphaVantage.
 Options support is set up using the yahoo_fin library and API.

 ## Requirements
 This project uses several paackages and libraries that need to be installed.
-The ones isted below can all be installed using 	```pip```.
+The ones listed below can all be installed using 	```pip```.
 - requests
 - pandas
 - matplotlib